VirusPilot/VirusPilot.github.io/README.md

   - receives ADS-B, FLARM, OGN, FANET
   - can be complemented with a TX module (e.g. T-Beam or T-Beam S3 Core)
 - https://github.com/moshe-braner/SoftRF
-  - supports FLARM/OGN TX and RX
+  - supports FLARM/OGN or FANET or PilotAware TX and RX
   - SoftRF fork with significant improvements (only available for T-Beam and T-Echo)
   - can be complemented with a GNS5892 board to receive 1090 ES ADS-B
 - https://github.com/gereic/GXAirCom